Tightness and solidity in fragments of Peano Arithmetic: Solid subtheories of stronger systems

 \begin{proof} Let $U$ be the theory of those models of $\ACA'$ that consider themselves to consist of the arithmetical sets.
 In other words, $U$ is $\ACA'$ plus the axiom We claim that ${U} \oplus_{\Pi^1_1\text{-}\mathrm{CA}_0} \Zt$ is solid.

 By \cite{enayat:variations}, $\Zt$ is solid.
-It is also easy to show that $U$ is solid: if $\MM_1 \rhd \MM_2 \rhd \MM_3$ are models of $U$ and we are given an $\MM_1$-definable isomorphism between $\MM_1$ and $\MM_3$, then an argument just like the one for $\PA$ shows that there is also an $\MM_1$-definable isomorphism between the first-order parts of $\MM_1$ and $\MM_2$ (the argument makes use of the full induction scheme available in $U$, because the interpretations between the models might be second-order definable).
-This extends to the second-order parts in the natural way: if $e_1, k_1 \in \MM_1$ are mapped by the first-order isomorphism to $e_2, k_2 \in \MM_2$, respectively, then map the set $\{e_1\}^{0^{(k_1)}}$ to $\{e_2\}^{0^{(k_2)}}$.
+It is also easy to show that $U$ is solid: if $\MM_1 \rhd \MM_2 \rhd \MM_3$ are models of $U$ and we are given an $\MM_1$-definable isomorphism between $\MM_1$ and $\MM_3$, then an argument just like the one for $\PA$ shows that there is an $\MM_1$-definable isomorphism between the first-order parts of $\MM_1$ and $\MM_2$ (the argument makes use of the full induction scheme available in $U$, because the interpretations between the models might not be first-order definable).
+This extends to the second-order parts in the natural way: if $e_1, k_1 \in \MM_1$ are mapped by the first-order isomorphism to $e_2, k_2 \in \MM_2$, respectively, then map the set computed by $e_1$ with the oracle $0^{(k_1)}$ (i.e. $\{e_1\}^{0^{(k_1)}}$) to the set computed by $e_2$ with the oracle $0^{(k_2)}$ (i.e. $\{e_2\}^{0^{(k_2)}}$).
 We can prove by induction on $k_1$ that this is an embedding of the second-order universes, and it is surjective because $\MM_2$ satisfies $U$.

-By (an obvious variant of) Proposition \ref{pres_solid_disj_sum}, it remains to show that the family $\{U, \Zt\}$ is retract-disjoint.
-This is similar to the proof of Lemma \ref{lem:no-mix-ct-pa}.
+It remains to show that the family $\{U, \Zt\}$ is retract-disjoint.
+This is similar to the proofs of Lemma \ref{lem:no-mix-ct-pa} and Proposition \ref{prop:set-theory}.
 If say $\MM \vDash U$ is a retract of $\NN \vDash \Zt$, then again by the usual argument the first-order universes of $\MM$ and $\NN$ are definably isomorphic.
 But the second-order universe of $\NN$ contains a set that is a definition of satisfaction for second-order formulas in $\MM$, because all sets in $\MM$ are internally arithmetical.
 We could use the isomorphism between the first-order universes to transfer this definition to $\MM$, contradicting Tarski's theorem.
 The argument for the case when a model of $\Zt$ is a retract of a model of $U$ is analogous. \end{proof}

-By a somewhat more involved argument in a similar spirit, we can prove the solidity of a proper fragment of $\Zt$ containing $\Pi^1_1$-comprehension (and full induction).
+By a somewhat more involved argument in a similar spirit (using finite iterations of hyperjump in the place of jump), we can prove the solidity of a proper fragment of $\Zt$ containing $\Pi^1_1$-comprehension (and full induction).
 Solid proper subtheories of $\Zt$ containing fragments at the level of $\Pi^1_2$-comprehension and beyond are left as a possible topic for future work.